The Folding Carton Manufacturing Process

 All great packaging solutions start as an idea, and being included in the design team’s vision can allow folding carton manufacturers to more effectively realize the vision.

 Once a design has been decided upon, it’s all about your packaging supplier and their process for taking your folding carton packaging design from concept into a reality.
 Here’s what the typical process looks like:

 Die-lines are the 2D flat version of what will become the final 3D folding carton.
 Die lines will show where die-cutting, folding and gluing will occur and will also show where artwork is positioned for printing.

 Before the paperboard can be run through the press, it needs to be sheeted.
 Paperboard typically arrives from the supplier in a large roll, and sheeting is the process by which these rolls are cut into sheets of paperboard to be fed into the press.
-During this stage, a professional packaging company will ensure the grain is running in the direction that will be most effective.
+During this stage, folding carton manufacturers will ensure the grain is running in the direction that will be most effective.